 For years, restaurateurs have struggled with how to lay out a menu that is informative, readable, and — most importantly — profitable.
-While the debate on what does or does not work for certain is still raging, psychologists have conducted enough studies to conclusively arrive at a list of practices that every restaurant should use to engineer a menu.
+While the debate on what does or does not work for certain is still raging, psychologists have conducted enough studies to conclusively arrive at a list of practices that every business should incorporate into their restaurant menu templates.
 With these subtle nods and nudges, you're not only making strides toward profitability, but also customer satisfaction, giving you the best of both worlds.

 Menu theory splits foods into different categories to address them.
 There are:

 - "Stars" (high profit, high sales)

 - "Puzzles" (high profit, low sales)

 - "Dogs" (low profit, low sales)

 The general idea is that you want to show off your stars, improve your puzzles, keep your plow horses, and generally sell or drop your dogs.
 By figuring out which of your foods fall into these categories, organizing your menu becomes much, much easier.

 If you don't have sales figures for your menu items to categorize them, take some time to gather the data so you can make the most profitable decision when creating a layout.